gcervone-uship/project_sauron/deploy/README.md

 # How to run
 For Docker Service Deploy:
-From the current working directory (in this example its from the source code root) `deploy/main.py STACK_NAME CLUSTER_DOMAIN_NAME TIMEOUT`
+From the current working directory (in this example its from the source code root) `deploy/main.py REGISTRY_TYPE STACK_NAME CLUSTER_DOMAIN_NAME TIMEOUT`

-    `CLUSTER_DOMAIN_NAME` = DNS record that points to docker cluster `STACK_NAME` = name of the stack to give/use for this deployment `TIMEOUT` = time out on check to see if all the tasks are running for a stack (in minutes)
+    `REGISTRY_TYPE` = ecr / artifactory which registry are you pulling docker images from `CLUSTER_DOMAIN_NAME` = DNS record that points to docker cluster `STACK_NAME` = name of the stack to give/use for this deployment `TIMEOUT` = time out on check to see if all the tasks are running for a stack (in minutes)